Naomichi Ueda: Cercle Brugge

-Loan to Nîmes
+Nîmes

 On 18 January 2021, Ueda joined Ligue 1 club Nîmes Olympique on a loan deal until the end of the season.
 The deal included an option to buy.

+On 29 May 2021, Nîmes Olympique exercised Ueda's purchase option, securing his services until 2023.

+Return to Kashima Antlers

+On 30 November 2022, it was confirmed that Ueda would make a permanent return to his former club, Kashima Antlers.
+Throughout the season, he participated in all 34 games, contributing with 2 goals while playing a pivotal role in the team's defense.

 International career

 Youth career

 In July 2010, Ueda was called up to the Japan U16 squad for the first time during his time at Kumamoto Prefectural Otsu High School.
 He made his Japan U16 debut on 6 August 2010 and helped the side beat United Arab Emirates U16 1–0.
 Later in 2010, Ueda was called up to the national team squad for the AFC U-16 Championship in Uzbekistan.
 Ueda started the tournament well when he scored Japan's U16 in a 6–0 win against Vietnam U16 on 25 October 2010.
 Ueda helped Japan U16 progress through the tournament before being eliminated by North Korea U16 in the semi–finals.

 Ueda was a part of the Japan U17 side that participated in the 2011 FIFA U-17 World Cup.
 He started in all of Japan's five fixtures during the tournament as the team made it all the way to the quarter-finals.
 During the tournament.
 Ueda scored one goal during the tournament against the Argentina U17s in which he found the net in the 20th minute as Japan went on to win the match 3–1.

 A month after the end of the FIFA U-17 World Cup, Ueda was called up to the Japan U18 squad for the SBS Cup.
 He started all three matches in the tournament, Japan U18 finished as runner-up.

 In March 2012, Ueda was called up to the Japan U19 squad.
 He made his Japan U19 debut, starting the whole game, in a 4–2 win against beat United Arab Emirates U19.
 Five month later in August 2012, Ueda was called up to the squad once again for the SBS Cup.
 He played all three matches in the tournament, Japan U19 finished as a winner.
 In October 2012, Ueda was called up to the Japan U19 squad for the AFC U-19 Championship.
 However, he appeared as an unused substitute throughout the tournament.